xiaofanliang/AeroATLGreenway/README.md

 **How is a route determined given the origin and destination?**

 There isn't a formula for calculating the route.
 The routing for the existing road network uses the MapboxJS Direction Plugin to calculate distance and travel time and suggest the route geometry, while the routing for the Greenway uses a customized API with customized road network that has integrated the Greenway.
 The latter is computed in R through the R `dodgor` package.
+There are two sets of routing algorithms because Mapbox JS does not support routing computation on user-customized networks (i.e., the Greenway Plan).
 I do not know how routing algorithm in MapboxJS Direction Plugin works, but the outputs are pretty similar to what I tested in Google Maps.
 The routing algorithm in the customized API comes from R `dodgor` package.
 I customize the default routing profiles and assign the newly added ARC bike lanes and the Greenway with the highest weights so that they will be favored in the routing algorithm.
 In general, when determining a route, the routing algorithms (in either the Plugin or API) will look for a balance between a shortest path in distance and favorable road types.

 **Why do suggested routes (and route statistics) different even though the OD did not use the Greenway?**